View Jack Muckey's Obituary on ReadingEagle.com and share memories

 always supported his grandchildren, sitting through football games no matter how cold and music performances no matter how late.

-He was predeceased by a son, Kevin, in 2018; and his bother, Lloyd; and his sister, Ruth Ann Valerien.
+He was predeceased by a son, Kevin, in 2018; and his brother, Lloyd; and his sister, Ruth Ann Valerien.

 Viewing on Sunday, February 17, 2019, from 6-8 p.m. from Klee Funeral Home & Cremation Services Inc., One E. Lancaster Ave., Shillington.
 Celebration of Life service on Monday, February 18, 2019, at 10:30 a.m.
 Chaplain Schaun CJ Myers officiating.
 Interment with military honors in Berks County Memorial Gardens.
 Flowers are welcome or contributions to Michael J. Fox Foundation, P.O.
 Box 5014, Hagerstown, MD 21741-5014, or Womelsdorf VFW #6558, 123 Water St., Womelsdorf, PA 19567.